 - HB is an annual and, once it’s died back in the autumn, land is left bare and lacking in anything that will firmly bind the soil.
 Heavy winter rainfall and floods may result in soil being lost with silting up downstream (and balsam seeds being spread).

-A group of volunteers have been operating under South Cumbria Rivers Trust have been clearing it from the Kent catchment for some years, with notable success – you won’t see much/any of the stuff in Kendal nowadays.
-We want to build on these existing efforts and focus on a few more areas and hit them really hard.
-This means regular (every 4-6 weeks) visits to target areas to remove every single balsam plant, starting in late May and running through to October, to ensure that not a single plant is allowed to seed.
+A group of volunteers have been operating with assistance from South Cumbria Rivers Trust clearing HB from the Kent catchment for over 10 years, with substantial success – you won’t see much/any of the stuff in Kendal nowadays!
+The Kent has been a big area of focus – led by Judith; a dedicated volunteer who organises work parties that visits target areas to remove every single balsam plant, starting in late May and running through to October, to ensure that not a single plant is allowed to seed.